-While the results in Table 2 point to a large and negative relationship between average costs and number of containers, it is unlikely that average costs decrease for each extra container in a linear manner.
-We explore this relationship in more detail in Figure 2, where we plot average cost per ton on the y-axis against the number of waste containers on the x-axis.
-Indeed, this picture suggests that economies of scale can perhaps account for some of the variation in average costs across AF bases.
+We begin by showing the variation in average cost per ton across AF bases.
+In Figure 2, we plot the average cost per ton on the y-axis against the number of waste containers on the x-axis.
+Indeed, this picture suggests economies of scale can perhaps account for some variation in average costs across AF bases.
+Columbus AF base has the highest cost per ton at \$855 and fewer than 100 containers.
+In comparison, Robins AF base in Georgia with 586 containers has an average cost per ton of \$110.
 Economies of scale arise when there are huge fixed costs compared to marginal costs of waste disposal.
-It is likely that waste disposal companies face high fixed costs of contracting with the DoD and getting on an AF base.
+It is likely that waste disposal companies face higher fixed costs of contracting with the DoD and getting on an AF base.
 Conditional on those costs, it seems the cost of hauling each additional container is low.
 We use the term average cost per ton interchangeably with annual price per ton, namely the annual price per ton paid by an AF base for waste disposal.

 Figure 2.
-Economies of Scale?
-Annual Price per Ton and Number of Containers
+Waste Disposal Average Annual Cost and Number of Containers Among AF Bases

 The presence of economies of scale suggests smaller AF bases could in principle reduce their costs if they joined forces with neighboring cities.
 This would allow them to leverage their containers with cities and secure a lower price per ton from waste disposal companies.
-Indeed, smaller bases would have more bargaining power negotiating with commercial waste disposal companies because they would be negotiating over a larger amount of waste disposal (small base plus neighboring city as one entity).
+Indeed, smaller bases would have more bargaining power negotiating with commercial waste disposal companies as they would be negotiating over a larger amount of waste disposal (small base plus neighboring city as one entity).

 Nonetheless, economies of scale are not the entire story because we observe large differences in costs per ton for bases with the same number of containers.
 Indeed, there are striking differences in costs for bases with around 100 containers.
-For example, average costs range from a low of \$75 in Scott AFB Illinois to a high of \$644 in Grand Forks AFB in North Dakota.
+For example, average costs range from a low of \$75 at Scott AF base in Illinois to a high of \$644 at Grand Forks AF base in North Dakota.
 To understand this variation, we turn to the matched city comparison next.

-As noted earlier, our research team focused on 20 matched comparisons between AF bases and their neighboring cities.
+We study 20 matched AF-city comparisons between AF bases and their neighboring cities.
 Of the 31 cities that responded to our request, three were unable or unwilling to provide cost/price data due to proprietary relationships with their ISWM contractors.
-Another five cities did not provide detailed cost data and we were unable to normalize their data to costs per ton.
+Another five cities did not provide detailed cost data, and we were unable to normalize their data to costs per ton.
 The remaining three cities gave us sufficient cost data, but AFICA and AFCEC did not have sufficient cost data for their neighboring AF bases.

-Figure 3 shows the comparison of Air Force and matched city price per ton for each AF base.
-In this sample of 20 matched pairs, cities' average cost per ton is \$203, compared to \$236 for AF bases.
-But, this difference is not statistically significant at conventional levels of significance (95% or 90% level of confidence).
-AF bases have a higher coefficient of variation (81%), suggesting their values are more dispersed compared to cities at 67%.
+Figure 3 shows the comparison of AF and matched city price per ton for each AF base.
+In this sample of 20 matched pairs, the cities' average cost per ton is \$203 compared to \$236 for AF bases.
+This difference, though, is not statistically significant at conventional levels of significance (95% or 90% level of confidence).
+AF bases have a higher coefficient of variation, 81%, suggesting their values are more dispersed compared to cities at 67%.